 By far this is the number one rule to run errands with kids.
 Go after your kids have napped (or woken up from the morning) so they feel refreshed, not cranky.
 Another alternative, especially for babies, is to go when they’re about to nap.
 They can sleep while you’re out on a stroll.
 (I don’t recommend doing this often though since they may not sleep as long as when they’re at home.)

 Go after a snack or meal to avoid hungry tummies.
 Bring snacks to get them through the errand in case they’re still hungry.
 And finally, do a quick diaper change or potty break before you go.
 You’ll have one less task to do while you’re out and about.

-Tired of your child waking up cranky from naps?
-Get the tips to make naptimes easier for both you and your child with my guide, No Cranky Naps, and 5-day email course, Easy Naps Playbook!
-Get a free chapter below:
+Does your child wake up cranky from naps?
+Get the tips to make nap times easier for both you and your child with my guide, No Cranky Naps!
+Join my newsletter and get a sample chapter at no cost to you: